How to Select the Right Carboy for Home Brewing?

 - Premium glass is not permeable to oxygen and protects your brew.
 Easy to clean and sanitize.

-- Includes Glass Carboy only.
-A 6.5 rubber stopper is required, but not included.
+- A 7 rubber stopper is required, but not included.

 This 6 gallon carboy is the ideal fermenter made of clear glass and guaranteed to create batch after batch of home-brewed beer.
 The product bears the quality of a manufacturer with over 20 years of experience in the industry.